 Here are TWO different tray feeders that I use in my backyard.
 And a third tray is featured in the “Tube Feeder” section below (#3). 🙂

 I always have this tray sitting on the ground filled with sunflower, peanuts, and corn.
-It attracts many ground feeding birds along with many species of mammal.
+It attracts many ground-feeding birds along with many species of mammals.
 Along with having four legs that extend to sit on the ground, it can be easily hung in the air or mounted permanently to a pole.

 Below is a LIVE look at this tray feeder in my yard.
 Do you see anything interesting?

 View Today's Price

 Droll Yankee Dorothy Cardinal Feeder